 2. Gain Experience

-Health information professionals also function in administrative, operational, and clinical capacities.
-Relevant work experience and skills are becoming increasingly valuable in the profession as well.
-As a result, those with a strong record of experience and education in the traditional sciences, information technology, or administration can make excellent job candidates.
+Health information professionals function in administrative, operational, and clinical capacities.
+Relevant work experience and skills are becoming increasingly valuable in the profession.
+As a result, those with a strong record of experience and training in the traditional sciences, information technology, or administration can make excellent job candidates.

 3. Obtain Certification

 One way of improving the chances to qualify for more competitive jobs in this field is to obtain professional certifications from the American Health Information Management Association (AHIMA).
 Employers place a high value on AHIMA certifications because they indicate an elevated level of dedication and skill.